esentri/domainlifecycles/readme_json_mapping.md

 #### EntityIdentityProvider

-When using NitroX DLC, Identities must always contain a `non-null` value.
+When using DLC, Identities must always contain a `non-null` value.
 If instances of DomainObject are passed to the application from the outside (e.g. via REST endpoint), then a value for the identity must already be assigned in the mapping process, if the client does not do this (e.g. via client-side generated UUID).
 Especially with relational database systems, the assignment of ID values from e.g. a 'SEQUENCE' is common practice.